Format

 Glasses

 It can be quite expensive for the host to buy all those glasses.
-I have bought 30 minis but feel free to do what ever fits your budget or fits your bourbon life style.
-Most people do not what to store 30 whiskey glasses.
-If you are in that camp but want to host an event then just tell your guests to bring 3 of their own glen cairn glasses.
+I have bought 30 minis but feel free to do whatever fits your budget or fits your bourbon lifestyle.
+Most people do not want to store 30 whiskey glasses.
+If you are in that camp but want to host an event then just tell your guests to bring 3 of their own glasses.

 Water

-You would not believe how much water some people consume when they are drinking whiskey.
-I recommend you have 2-3 bottles of room temp water on hand for each person you expect.
-Room temp is important because cold water will cause condensation on the glass and affect the temperature and therefor the flavor of the whiskey.
+You would not believe how much water some people consume when they are attending a whiskey tasting.
+I recommend you have 2-3 bottles of room-temperature water on hand for each person you expect.
+Room temp is important because cold water will cause condensation on the glass and affect the temperature and therefore the flavor of the whiskey.

 Food/Snacks

 You do not have to feed your guests.
-It is a big enough hassle to host a tasting let alone cooking for people etc. For this reason I usually start tasting late enough that people can eat their meal before they come to the tasting.
+Planning and hosting a whiskey tasting party can be challenging enough, and adding a menu can add unnecessary stress.
+For this reason, I usually start tasting late enough that people can eat their meal before they come to the tasting.
 I do however provide snacks at all my tastings.
 I like to have popcorn, beef jerky, chocolate, nuts, cured meats, hard cheese, etc. Nothing spicy!
 Spicy will ruin your palate.
-Nothing too sweat or too bitter.
+Nothing too sweet or too bitter.
 This knocks out most chocolate options.
 Keep in mind that the darker the chocolate the more it will clash with oak, so the higher the age the lighter the chocolate should be.
 Salty is OK.
 I love salted popcorn or beef jerky with whiskey so long as it isn’t peppered or spicy in some way.

 Who Brings What

-If you are a host you can have your guest bring anything you want.
+If you are the host of the whiskey tasting, you can have your guests bring anything you want.
 Just ask and people will comply.
-Guest will need 3 glasses, a lent free rag, a room temp bottle of water, and anything else you see fit.
+Guest will need 3 glasses, a lint-free rag, a room-temperature bottle of water, and anything else you see fit.
 They can bring all they need or you can instruct them to bring nothing.
 I like to have the guests bring snacks and I provide the glasses, rags, and water…but you do what you want.

-If you are a guest do not come empty handed.
+If you are a guest to a whiskey tasting party do not come empty-handed.
 Bring your best bottles to share, bring samples, bring a gift bottle, bring snacks, just bring something.
-That way you won’t be the only one that showed up empty handed.
-Good etiquette requires that you stay engaged with the group.
+That way you won’t be the only one that showed up empty-handed.
+Good etiquette suggests that you stay engaged with the group.
 This means staying on task and not getting off on side conversations if it is a structured tasting.
 If you do then other tasters will have to wait for your private conversation to end before the next flight can begin.
 If you hate a whiskey be honest but polite.
 Never condemn another taster for their opinion.
 It’s not that hard, just be nice and honest and everyone will have a good time.

 2 comments